stacktile/monitorinabox/README.md

-# Part 1: Monitoring in a Box!
+# Part 1: Monitor in a Box!

 ```
     boxboxboxboxbox